Serega-App/telegraf-aps/README.md

 ## About

-Workgram is an independent project focused on improving user experience.
+Telegraf is an independent project focused on improving user experience.

 ## Disclaimer